cnuernber/dtype-next/README.md

    the system needs to produce the right answers with less type specific code.
 *  Full native memory support.
 Malloc, free, memset, memcpy.
 Just the basics but guaranteed to be available.

+## Native Test

+* In order to get mmap working on the native test I had to grab the larray .so from the uberjar and load it manually.
+Not a big issue at the end of the day but I was having problems getting graal native to package resources.

 ## Graal Native